 Module 6: Sustaining Change with Enabling Environment

-This module examines the process of strengthening the enabling environment, and challenges faced.
+This module examines the process of strengthening the enabling environment and the corresponding challenges.
 The module contends that there are a range of initiatives that are required – policy change, legal and regulatory changes, strengthening institutions at various levels, and setting up accountability mechanisms.
-We also deeply reflect on some of the common approaches -technical capacity building, policy formulation etc., and assess whether these work.
+We also deeply reflect on some of the common approaches – technical capacity building, policy formulation etc., and assess whether these work.
 We also briefly examine the role of finance in change, and aspects to focus on.

 Saturday, 20 Sep 2025 | 10:00 am to 1:15 pm